 Please see our curriculum overview for our academic year.

 We are members of the Council for Learning Outside the Classroom.
-We were awarded the LOtC Bronze Award in recognition of our commitment to providing stimulating learning experiences in this area and through the support and commitment of all our teaching staff, parents and governors, we strive to work towards the silver award.
+We were awarded the LOtC Silver Award in recognition of our commitment to providing stimulating learning experiences in this area and through the support and commitment of all our teaching staff, parents and governors, we strive to work towards the Gold award.